shadymo2291/profile-card-component-solution/README.md

 ### What I learned

-in this project i used some CSS properties to help for responsive font size, such as @media and pseudo-elements
+In this project, I used some CSS properties to help with responsive font size, such as @media and pseudo-elements

 To see how you can add code snippets, see below:

 main {
   display: flex !important;
   width: 800px;
   height: 600px;
   flex-direction: column;
   justify-content: center;
   align-items: center;
   position: absolute;
   top: 50%;
   left: 50%;
   transform: translate(-50%, -50%);
 }
 main::before {
   content: "";
   width: 600px;
   height: 600px;
   background-image: url(../images/bg-pattern-top.svg);
   background-size: cover;
   position: absolute;
   top: -60%;
   left: -45%;
   transform: scale(1.4) rotate(353deg);
 }

 ### Continued development